letsaemokhutli/capstone_project/README.md

 ## Project Overview

 This project aims to predict the monthly revenue for a restaurant using machine learning models.
-Accurate revenue predictions enable restaurant management to make data-driven decisions regarding inventory, staffing, and marketing, thereby improving operational efficiency and profitability.
+Accurate revenue predictions enable restaurant management to make data-driven decisions regarding inventory, staffing, and marketing, thereby improving operational efficiency and profitability. project article, https://medium.com/@mokhutliletsae/restaurant-revenue-prediction-using-deep-learning-b582cd3704f7

 ## Table of Contents